alvestmm/PowerPlatformGlobalAIHack---DiMu/README.md

 ## DiMu's Team

-This project was developed by me - [Maria Manuela Alves](https://www.linkedin.com/in/maria-manuela-alves/) - and [Inês Alves](http://www.linkedin.com/in/inêstavaresalves).
+This project was developed by myself - [Maria Manuela Alves](https://www.linkedin.com/in/maria-manuela-alves/) - and [Inês Alves](http://www.linkedin.com/in/inêstavaresalves).